-Jeanette has over 10 years’ experience working as a solicitor in residential conveyancing and she deals with all aspects of residential conveyancing transactions for a wide range of client in relation to buying and selling of freehold and leasehold properties, re-mortgages, pre-auction advice, transfer of equity, equity release, right to buy and help to buy transactions.
+Jeanette is a Partner at Wellers Law Group and has over 10 years’ experience working as a solicitor in residential conveyancing.
+She deals with all aspects of residential conveyancing transactions for a wide range of clients in relation to buying and selling of freehold and leasehold properties, re-mortgages, pre-auction advice, transfer of equity, equity release, right to buy and help to buy transactions.

 Following completion of the LPC, Jeanette joined a firm of solicitors in Greenwich as a trainee solicitor and qualified in 2008.
 She was then employed by a larger firm in South East London, specialising in all aspects of residential conveyancing and working with various offices around the UK.
 Jeanette joined the conveyancing department at Wellers in July 2019.

 Jeanette has acted on a wide range of matters and property types in Chislehurst and nearby areas.
 She believes in providing a high quality service, building relationships with clients and taking the time to understand their needs.
 She endeavours to make the process as stress-free as possible.